This Is When You Should Send Out Your Save-the-Dates

 Plus, all of your other save-the-dates questions, answered.

 Figuring out your invitation’s suite timeline can feel more challenging than actually agreeing on a paper set you both like.
 Luckily, we’re here to break down everything you need to know about your invitation’s first round—the save-the-date.
 From stylist choices, to necessary info, to that elusive timeframe, the following advice will surely put you at ease when it’s time to hit the post office.
 We’ll get into the specifics in a moment, but it’s important to note that your save-the-date doesn’t have to include absolutely everything guests need to know.
 Feel free to add a link to your wedding website, where you can explain all of the details you left out.
 Without further ado, here’s everything you need to know about save-the-dates.

 First things first—do I need to send save-the-dates?

-In the world of digital communication, snail mail isn't as common these days.
-Though they're technically not required, it's still a courteous gesture to send save the dates in addition to wedding invitations.
-If you're planning a destination wedding or getting married during a holiday weekend, they're highly recommended to give your guests time to plan ahead.
+In the world of digital communication, snail mail isn’t as common these days.
+Though they’re technically not required, it’s still a courteous gesture to send these notifiers in addition to wedding invitations.
+If you’re planning a destination wedding or getting married during a holiday weekend, they’re highly recommended to give your guests time to plan ahead.

 What’s the time frame for sending them?

 That really depends on your wedding date, but a good rule of thumb to follow is six to eight months beforehand.
-For a holiday wedding or a faraway location, aim for eight months prior to your ceremony date so your guests have time to book their travel reservations.
+For a holiday or destination wedding, aim for eight months prior to your ceremony date so your guests have time to book their travel reservations.